 Ok, so we all know craft beer was/is a big thing.
 Correct me if I’m wrong but the next “revolution” in the bar world is cocktails again, right?
 Replacing commercially produced syrup and additives with homemade infusions, bitters and tinctures, focusing on flavours rather than over-the-top visual presentation.

 It now seems completely normal to have to pay 5 EUR for a regular mixer in Riga, so prices around 7 – 10 EUR for a cocktail don’t shock me entirely.
 That’s as long as it’s a well-made cocktail in suitable surroundings.
-Here is Life in Riga’s selection of best cocktail bars in Riga.
+Here’s Life in Riga’s tips on where to find the best cocktails in Riga.